Law School Full-Time and Part-Time Options

 No Credit for Course Work Taken Prior to Matriculation in the JD Program

-American Bar Association standards provide that no credit may be given toward the JD degree for credits earned before a student matriculates in a JD program.
+American Bar Association standards provide that no credit may be given toward the JD and LLM degrees for credits earned before a student matriculates in a JD and/or LLM program.